LT-LIDER/LT-LIDER/chapter9/README.md

 - [Loading data: Drive, Sheets and Google Cloud Storage](https://colab.research.google.com/notebooks/io.ipynb)

-Related LT-LiDER book chapter: For the completion of this activity, in addition to Chapter 9, we direct the reader to Chapters x, and y.
+## Related LT-LiDER book chapter

+For the completion of this activity, in addition to Chapter 9, we direct the reader to Chapters x, and y.

-Activity pre-requisites:
+## Activity pre-requisites

 - Google account to access Colab
 - Basic Python programming experience